 9.5.1 General

-The Metrics Reporting API allows the Media Session Handler to send QoE metrics reports to the Media AF.
+The Metrics Reporting API allows the Media Session Handler or Media AS (acting in the role of metrics reporting entity) to send QoE metrics reports to the Media AF.
 This procedure is configured by the ServiceAccessInformation resource, as defined in clause 9.2.3.1.
 Multiple metrics reporting configurations may be active at the same time, each identified by a unique metricsReportingConfigurationId.

 9.5.2 Reporting procedure